OpenWaterFoundation/owf-app-geoprocessor-python-doc-user/mkdocs-project/docs/command-ref/RunCommands/RunCommands.md

 ## Overview ##

-The `RunCommands` command command runs a command file using a separate command processor as a “child” of the main processor.
+The `RunCommands` command runs a command file using a separate command processor as a “child” of the main processor.
 This command can be used to manage workflow where multiple commands files are run, and is also used extensively for testing, where a test suite consists of running separate test case command files.